AdamIanRoberts/crypto-crawling/README.md

 # crypto-crawling

+Crawls cryptocurrency order book and trade data from multiple possible exchange data feeds.
+Using the cryptofeed library, data is normalised and written to a postgres database.
+A full list of available exchanges can be found https://github.com/bmoscon/cryptofeed.

 ## Prerequesits

-- A running postgres database (instructions on creating one can be found https://hub.docker.com/_/postgres)
 - Docker
+- A running postgres database (instructions on creating one using docker can be found https://hub.docker.com/_/postgres)

 ## Setup instructions